 Schindler is credited with saving the lives of his Jewish employees during the five-year Nazi occupation of Poland.
-"Even though Schindler's motives were not as pure as those portrayed in the movie Schindler's List, he saved 1,500 people, and thousands of descendants of those people survived," says Sharon Poticny, the English teacher who co-chaperoned the trip with Ed Brown, math department chair.
+"Even though Schindler's motives were not as pure as those portrayed in the movie Schindler's List, he saved 1,500 people, and thousands of descendants of those people survived," says Sharon Poticny, the English teacher who co-chaperoned the trip.
 "Those numbers resonated with our students."

 The trip was a profound and moving experience for teachers and students alike.
 The students visited museums memorializing the Holocaust, toured the port city of Westerplatte, on the peninsula of Gdańsk, where the first battle of WWII was fought between Polish and German invading forces in 1939.
 The also spent time at the Warsaw Museum, which depicts the occupation and the Warsaw Uprising in 1943, and the museum at Auschwitz-Birkenau, which commemorates the largest Nazi concentration camp where approximately 1.1 million people were killed.

 For Jonathan Riccardo '17, a history buff since the fifth grade, the visit to Auschwitz was eye-opening.
 "To see what actually happened in the world at that time and walk the land where those terrible things took place was incredible," says Riccardo.
 "You have to be there to fully understand it.
 There are cases of thousands of shoes from everyone who was put into the gas chambers.
 I was so shocked that I couldn't even cry.
 It was hard to be there, but it was the most important part of the trip."